mirko93s/atlas-es/readme.md

 ## Installation

+### 🔹 Batocera (Built-in Theme Downloader)

+Atlas is available directly through Batocera's built-in theme downloader:

+1. Go to `MAIN MENU → UPDATES & DOWNLOADS → THEMES`
+2. Select **Atlas-es** from the list
+3. Press A to download and install
+4. In EmulationStation, go to `UI Settings → Theme Set` and select **Atlas-es**

+### 🔹 Manual Installation (Other systems or forks)

-1. Download or clone this repository.
+1. Download or clone this repository
-2. Copy the `atlas` folder into your EmulationStation themes directory.
+2. Copy the `atlas-es` folder into your EmulationStation themes directory
-3. In EmulationStation, go to UI Settings → Theme Set and select **Atlas**.
+3. In EmulationStation, go to `UI Settings → Theme Set` and select **Atlas-es**
-4. Restart EmulationStation if needed.
+4. Restart EmulationStation if needed

 ## Scraper Settings